tomiock/AI_UAB/README.md

 # BooksAI
-Books for AI Degree in UAB
+Books for AI Degree in UAB.
+PDF files to download or links to websides.
+Books may include a brief summary/tips.

 ### DO NOT SHARE WITH ANYONE THAT IS NOT A STUDENT, NO TEACHERS ALLOWED